roy-ganz/todo_rotomy/README.md

 The server allows to call CRUD functions on a `Todo` item.

-It demonstrates how to easy it is to write REST backends with the Rust programming language.
+It demonstrates how easy it is to write REST backends with the Rust programming language.

 ## Get it running